OpenWIS/openwis-documentation/_minutes/steering/2021-05-17-OpenWIS-Steering-Committee-2021-May.md

 - All  - Agreed

-RES-OWIS RESOLUTION - The SC agreed the that Annual Accounts for 2020 as presented for recommendation to the Board
+RES-OWIS - The SC agreed the that Annual Accounts for 2020 as presented for recommendation to the Board

-RES-OWIS RESOLUTION - The SC agreed that 2021 budget values for recommendation to the Board
+RES-OWIS - The SC agreed that 2021 budget values for recommendation to the Board

 **17. Recommendations to the Board to make and adopt, alter, supplement, or repeal the Internal Rules**